Studio Portrait 2018, by Sinclair Cunningham Photography

 Emily has a Master of Science in Medical Art from the University of Dundee in 2022, and a Bachelor of Design in Architecture from The Queensland University of Technology in Brisbane and l'École Nationale Supérieure d'Architecture de Grenoble, France in 2010.
 Between 2012-2015 she studied Fine Art at the Queensland College of Art, Griffith University in Brisbane, Australia and the Duncan of Jordanstone College of Art and Design in Dundee, Scotland.

-Alongside her studio practice, Emily has been working as artist in residence at the Wellcome Centre for Anti-Infectives Research (WCAIR) within the School of Life Sciences at the University of Dundee since 2020.
+Emily has been working as artist in residence at the Wellcome Centre for Anti-Infectives Research (WCAIR) within the School of Life Sciences at the University of Dundee between 2020-2023.
 Through the mediums of conversation and conceptual art-science experimentation, she has been finding ways to re-imagine the body.
-Alongide her primary collaborator, scientist and artist Professor Alan Fairlamb, she is proposing novel ways for communities to collectively process and reflect upon the ruptures created by the Covid-19 Pandemic.
+Alongide her primary collaborator, scientist and artist Professor Alan Fairlamb, she proposed novel ways for communities to collectively process and reflect upon the ruptures created by the Covid-19 Pandemic.
 The ultimate aim being to move communities and individuals towards a space of healing through creativity and serious play.
 For initial reflective processes you can meet a sample of the WCAIR scientists here.
-To join in the experiment, all are invited to the Dundee Science Festival where we will be exhibiting this work in the LifeSpace Art Science and Research Gallery from the 16th February 2023.
+This project titled Bonding was exhibited at LifeSpace Art Science and Research Gallery, for the Dundee Science Festival in 2023.

 Between 2018 and 2020 Emily worked as artist in residence at The Centre for Regenerative Medicine (CRM), Edinburgh BioQuarter, exploring art-science collaboration as a model for public engagement, training to observe the world at a microscopic scale and developing methods of using her practice to amplify the beauty and significance of the tiniest encounter.
 The culmination of this residency was brought to public audiences at the Meadows Gallery, Summerhall, Edinburgh during the Edinburgh Science Festival in 2022, in partnership with ASCUS Art & Science and CRM

-Alongside teaching Architectural Visualisation at the Queensland University of Technology in Brisbane between 2011-14, she co-founded the creative learning project Urban Art Binge (UAB) and brought it to Scotland, featuring at the Architecture Fringe Festival in Edinburgh.
-She has facilitated life drawing sessions in Fife and has tutored life drawing classes for the University of Dundee’s Access to Creative Education Program (ACES).
+Alongside teaching Architectural Visualisation at the Queensland University of Technology in Brisbane between 2011-14, and co-founding the creative learning project Art Binge, she has facilitated life drawing sessions in Scotland and has tutored life drawing classes for the University of Dundee’s Access to Creative Education Program (ACES).
 Emily hosts worksops in science centres under the title, Laboratory Art Binge (LAB).
 Most recently with WCAIR in Dundee and CRM Edinburgh in partnership with the Luminate Festival.
 She has co-facilitated art-science workshops with ASCUS Lab funded by the British Heart Foundation and other third sector medical funding bodies.

 Selected as one of nine international artists, Emily participated in the residency PLACE, PEOPLE and TIME: Publishing as an Artistic Practice 2019, facilitated by The Museum of Loss and Renewal (TMoLaR) in partnership with My Bookcase in Collemacchia, Italy, exploring the book as a platform for encounter.
 The group worked on a collective publication published by The Museum of Loss and Renewal.
 This was a return for Emily, having previously been selected as a resident in 2018.
 Other publishing projects inspired by this residency and the relationships formed there continue to flourish.